SamuelNoesslboeck/MagicBox/README.md

 # MagicBox

+The MagicBox is a WiFi/BlueTooth- and LoRa-able, programmable radio controller for a large range of applications.

+## Hardware

 <p align="center">
     <img src="./documentation/controller_outline.jpg" width="50%">
 </p>

-The MagicBox is a WiFi/BlueTooth- and LoRa-able, programmable radio controller for a large range of applications.
 Equipped with an ESP32 MCU, the controller can host quite challenging tasks and code.
 It's various input and output devices include:

 - LCD Display
 - Buzzer